 The key to achieving the best results in times of overwhelming work and responsibility loads, riddled with distractions and incoming, unexpected twists life can throw at us, is organization.

 Effective organization, however, and thereby productivity, does require helpful tools to achieve.
 Luckily, a variety of technological solutions are available to help you make the most of your daily allotted time.

-We reference our phones more than ever these days for any information we could need, so it makes sense that our organizational tools should be tied into our mobile devices as well.
+We reference our phones more than ever these days for any information we could need.
+So it makes sense that our organizational tools should be tied to our mobile devices as well.
 That way your schedule can always be just a couple of taps away.

-But sometimes the overwhelming number of choices, varied usability, and particularly of features can make an organizational calendar app tough to choose for someone who is looking for some particular form of organizational and productivity solutions.
+But sometimes the overwhelming number of choices, varied usability, and particular features can make an organizational calendar app tough to choose for someone who is looking for some particular form of organizational and productivity solutions.

 Best Calendar Apps Featured in This Roundup

-We have outlined what is highly regarded as the best set of calendar apps to help boost productivity and promote a more structured, organized schedule.
+Now that you know why you need a calendar app and understand what makes a great app, here is a list of the best calendar apps to help boost productivity and promote a more structured, organized schedule.